 For the cats that are in dangerous situations, and can not be returned, then relocating them to a safe area, such as a barn, farm or another colony is required for their safety.

 Notes about Safety Concerns

-~While not common, rabies is present in any area.
+~While not common, rabies can be present in any area.
 Avoid going near any cat that is acting strangely including signs of aggression (when not caged or cornered) or paralysis.
 Educate yourself about the signs of rabies prior to trapping.
-Ask for professional trapping, and contact the local animal control for help if you have concerns.
+Ask for professional trapping advice, and contact the local animal control for help if you have concerns.

 ~Always keep the trapped cat in the live trap and never try to move it to to a cage or carrier.
 Transport them to the vet in the trap.
 NEVER try to stuff an unsocialized cat into a carrier or trap by hand.
 This can result in you getting bitten or scratched and if the cat does not have a rabies certificate the cat is put in danger of being euthanized by local animal control due to the law.

 ~To avoid an escaped kitty, use a double ended hook clasp, zip tie or bungee cord to tie or lash the door of the live trap closed.
 The last thing you want is an escaped angry kitty.